wilko339/PicoGK/README.md

 ![PicoGK](Documentation/images/PicoGK.jpg)

 # Edited for PicoGH
 This is a fork from the original PicoGK library.
-This version has been modified for C# 7.3 to compatibility with Grasshopper.
+This version has been modified for C# 7.3 for compatibility with Grasshopper.

 # Welcome to PicoGK